suyinwb/Mission_to_Mars/README.md

 ```

 Use brew to install properly.
 ```
 brew install --cask chromedriver
 ```

+Then use the steps below to ensure that everything will run smoothly

 >chromedriver error when running the script after installing chromedriver properly